ajayindukuri/pystk/README.md

 Pystk
 -------------------------------------------------------

-Grabs stock price info and store in mongo database so you can play with the data.
+Grabs stock price info and storeis in mongo database so you can play with the data later.

 Features
 -------------------------------------------------------